arbitraryexecution/forta-aave-suite/total-value-and-liquidity/README.md

 ## Description

-This agent monitors liquidity, debt, and TVL for large changes.
+This bot monitors liquidity, debt, and TVL for large changes.

 ## Supported Chains